 The law does not state what kind of proof an employer can accept.
-Employers can accept any type of proof that an employee is affected by domestic violence.
+Employers can accept any type of proof that an employee is affected by family violence.

-Getting proof may not be simple, given the nature of domestic violence.
+Getting proof may not be simple, given the nature of family violence.
 Examples of proof include:

 - letter or email about what’s going on and how it affects the employee from either a:

-- Support organisation – for example, a domestic violence support service or Oranga Tamariki.
+- Support organisation – for example, a family violence support service or Oranga Tamariki.

 - Support person.